Laminational models for some spaces of polynomials of any degree: Laminational equivalence relations

-Observe that all the results mentioned above for gaps of laminations (such as No Wandering Triangle Theorem or Theorem~\ref{t:gaptrans}) hold for stand alone gaps too.
-Denote by $<$ the \emph{positive} (counterclockwise) circular order on $\uc=\mathbb R/\mathbb Z$ induced by the usual order of $\mathbb R$.
+Recall that when talking about a Jordan curve $K$ that encloses a simply connected domain $W$ in the plane, by the \emph{positive direction} on $K$ one means the counterclockwise direction with respect to $W$, i.e., the direction of a particle moving along $K$ so that $W$ remains on its left.
+When considering a Jordan curve $K$ in the plane we \textbf{always} do so with positive direction on it.
+In particulary, we consider the boundary of a gap with positive direction on it.
+Accordingly, denote by $<$ the \textbf{positive} (counterclockwise) circular order on $\uc=\mathbb R/\mathbb Z$ induced by the usual order of $\mathbb R$.
 Note that this order is only meaningful for sets of cardinality at least three.
 For example, we say that $x<y<z$ provided that moving from $x$ in the positive direction along $\uc$ we meet $y$ before meeting $z$.